BoevaLab/Chiron3D/README.md

 data/
   A673_WT_CTCF_5000.cool      # 5 kb binned CTCF HiChIP contact map (hg19)
   windows_hg19.bed            # 524,288 bp windows tiled with 50 kb stride
-  chromosomes/                # hg19 FASTA files per chromosome (e.g. chr1.fa, ...)
+  chiron-model.ckpt           # pretrained checkpoint for evaluation only chromosomes/                # hg19 FASTA files per chromosome (e.g. chr1.fa, ...)
-  ctcf/                       # CTCF feature tracks (ChIP-seq) chiron-model.ckpt           # pretrained checkpoint for evaluation only
+  ctcf/                       # CTCF feature tracks (ChIP-seq) borzoi/                     # Borzoi model directory
 ```

 ## Training and evaluation

 There are two slurm scripts provided in the `scripts` directory: `model-evaluation.sh` and `model-training.sh`.
 For training, Chiron3D requires 4 × NVIDIA RTX 4090 or 3090 with 24GB of memory.
 Training takes about 20 hours.
 For evaluation, 1 × NVIDIA RTX 4090 or 3090 with 24GB finishes in 30 minutes.

+## Loop editing visualizations (before/after plots)

+To reproduce the before/after contact map plots for in silico loop edits (used in the figures), this repository provides the original and edited DNA sequences to explore in the `notebooks` folder.